n8maninger/sia-host-errors/README.md

 # Important Log Items

 ## host has reached its collateral budget and cannot accept the file contract
-Your host has reached its maximum collateral budget
+Your host has reached its maximum collateral budget.
+Restart Sia to clear stale contracts or increase collateral budget

-### Resolution
-+ Restart Sia to clear stale contracts
-+ Increase collateral budget

 ## wallet must be unlocked before it can be used
-Your wallet is locked or scanning

-### Resolution
-+ Unlock your wallet or wait for it to finish scanning
+Your wallet is locked or scanning.
+Unlock your wallet or wait for it to finish scanning

 ## not enough storage remaining to accept sector
 One or more of your host storage folders is inaccessible